 The Sega Genesis version of X-Men had a very devious example of this.
 In the second to last stage, Mojo's Future Crunch, you're meant to hunt down and destroy a console panel at the end of the stage.
 However, when you do so, nothing happens.
 What makes this worse is that you're on a time limit, so either you sit there and die or you decide that the game is broken and shut off the game.
 What no one tells you is that you have to soft reset the game.
 That's right, you have to lightly hit the reset button and continue on!
-To make matters worse, you can accidentally reset the game for real if you hold the reset button too long, and on at least one version of the Genesis console (the Nomad, a portable Genesis unit) the level is Unwinnable by Mistake due to the Nomad having no reset button.
+To make matters worse, you can accidentally reset the game for real if you hold the reset button too long, and on at least one version of the Genesis console (the Nomad, a portable Genesis unit) the level is Unintentionally Unwinnable due to the Nomad having no reset button.

 Yooka-Laylee and the Impossible Lair.
 There's a secret exit at the end of Gasping Glade, past a seemingly uncrossable pit of goo.
 No matter how far you jump or which tonics you equip, you'll always miss the ledge by an inch.
 The solution?
 Just sit and wait.
 Eventually, a platform appears automatically to help you cross safely.